 Arthur E. King

 Professor of Economics.
 A.B.
 Middlebury College; M.A., Ph.D.
 The Ohio State University.
-Teaching areas: Statistics, health economics; comparative economic systems; applied econometrics.
+Research interests: health and biopharmaceutical economics; comparison and transition of economic systems; applied statistics and econometrics.
+Teaching areas: statistics; health economics; comparative economic systems; applied econometrics.

 Judith A. McDonald

 Professor of Economics.
 B.A.
 (Honours), University of Western Ontario; Ph.D., Princeton University.
+Research interests: capital flows and external debt issues for developing countries; United States-Canada trade relations during the 1930s; pay equity and gender differences in salaries.
 Teaching areas: macroeconomics; international trade; international finance.
-Research areas: Capital flows and external debt issues for developing countries; United States-Canada trade relations during the 1930s; pay equity and gender differences in salaries.